armijnhemel/binaryanalysis-ng/doc/bang-design.md

 Files that have been unpacked are written to this directory and when returned will be added to the scanning queue.

+The offsets of the data inside the original file and the size will be stored in internal data structures with metadata.

 #### Carving

 Carving a file from a larger file is a bit different than unpacking data